-“Great,” I answered but worried that he wasn’t taking the lead with the Jace’s Place project at St Patrick’s.
-Maybe I could do some convincing of my own.
+“Great,” I answer but wonder why he isn’t taking the lead with the Jace’s Place project at St Patrick’s.
+Maybe I can do some convincing of my own.

 “Is it okay to use the phone?
 I need to speak with Martin Scorsese.”

 “He dumped Johnny fairly quickly after the movie failed at Cannes.
 I blame him for having to send our boy to the monastery in Geneva.”